 - Documentation – Documentation is very important to all software projects.
 Use GitHub Pages to host your documentation in a way that can be both useful to your team and easily shared with others.
 GitHub also provides wikis, each is its own repository, so every change is recorded and can be reviewed against everything that came before.

-- Code Hosting – GitHub allows you to host public, private or open source repositories equipped with tools to help you host, version, and release code.
+- Code Hosting – GitHub allows you to host public, private, or open-source repositories equipped with tools to help you host, version, and release code.

-729 Solutions uses GitHub with each and every development project that we work on and believe it is key to successful project, especially long term ones.
+729 Solutions uses GitHub with each and every development project that we work on and believe it is key to a successful project, especially long term ones.

 Reach Out And Get Started With GitHub Today